ELGAS Knowledge Hub

 What are the benefits of using a gas hot water system?

-Continuous gas hot water system is popular for several reasons:
+A tankless water heater NZ (continuous gas hot water NZ) is popular for several reasons:

 • A gas hot water system is generally cheaper to run than an electric hot water system